 SECTION V: SECRETARY

-The Planning Official of the Yakima County Public Services Planning Division or his/her designee, shall serve ex-officio without vote as the Secretary, and shall perform the duties as set forth in this section and as are normally carried out by a Secretary.
+The Planning Official of the Yakima County Public Services Planning Division or his/her designee shall serve ex-officio without vote as the Secretary, and shall perform the duties as set forth in this section and as are normally carried out by a Secretary.

 The Secretary shall keep an audio record of all regular and special meetings of the Planning Commission, which shall constitute the official record of such meetings.